VictorMilhomem/mazeSolver/README.md

 		pip install -r requirements.txt

 	2- compile the cpp program:
-		navigates to the source files
+		navigate to the source files
 		make

 	3- On linux type: